ivancea/mac-renderer/README.md

 ### How to use

+First, grant permission to actions in your repository to read and write to it.
+For that, go to `Settings` > `Actions` > `General`, and in the `Workflow permissions` section, select `Read and write permissions`.

-First, create a workflow in `.github/workflows/deploy.yml` with this content:
+Then, create a workflow in `.github/workflows/deploy.yml` with this content:

 ```yaml
 name: Deploy to GitHub Pages